 - All requirements and verification must be received and approved before students will be allowed to move into summer housing.

-Summer 2020 Housing Application will be open April 1st on Goldlink.
+Summer Housing Application opens mid Spring on Goldlink.
+Watch your email and flyers posted in your residence hall for more information.
 If you are a new, incoming student and wish to live on campus the summer before your first full academic year at Missouri Western please contact Residential Life at (816) 383-7100.